HH-FBW6/general-css-html-excercises/README.md

 #### Aligning block elements

 1. Create a `<div>` element
-2. Give it a dimension of `50%`
+2. Give it a width of `50%`
+3. Give it a height of `200px`
-3. Centre it on the page
+4. Centre it on the page

 ## Task 2